 Megatron growled irritably before opening his comm.-link.
 Not only he hadn't got what he wanted from Prime, but the Autobot leader had shown an incredible resoluteness to curb his rise to power.
 Perhaps, he had bet on Prime's demise too quickly.
 "Don't count your chickens before they're hatched," he thought bitterly.

 "No, not completely.
 The old lion is still sharp enough to throw a wrench in my plan.
-We can wake up the Constructicons, but no more."
+We can wake up the Stunticons, but no more."

-"That's not the solution for instant," Megatron retorted.
-"The Autobots are grateful for us for protecting the base, but they are not ready to follow my guidance.
+"This is not an option for now," Megatron retorted.
+"The Autobots are grateful to us for protecting the base, but they are not ready to follow my guidance.
 I suppose I have to convince Prime of my good will."

 "Silence, idiot!
 Keep your stupid jokes for yourself," Megatron retorted, definitely ill-tempered.
-"And now listen: go and see Shockwave, and insist that the Constructicons must be awakened within the day.
-I'll inform Ratchet about this urgent operation."
+"And now listen: go and see Ratchet, and insist that the Stunticons must be awakened within the day.
+I'll inform Shockwave about this urgent operation."

-Eh Eh… consider it as already done, brother.
-Galvatron out.
+(Eh Eh… consider it as already done, brother.)

 To be continued